ayushcodes/SlideChanger-Pebble-App/README.md

 2) Go to slidechanger_pebble/src/app.js and change the ip address there to your server's ip address.

 Install and run the app!

+This app was made in the Hackathon AngelHack.